jpesce/cheatsheet/vim.md

 ### Show a test of a number of highlight groups
 :highlight

+### Show only highlight groups starting with "Diag"
+:filt Diag hi

 ## Show definitions
 ### Show command definition
 :verbose :com <Command>